 How many canals & bridges are there in Amsterdam?

-Amsterdam, also known as “Venice from the North”, has 165 canals and 1281 bridges.
-The most prominent canals are Herengracht, Prinsengracht, Keizergracht & Singel.
-Magere Brug and Blauwbrug are the best known bridges whilst Torensluis is the oldest.
+Amsterdam, also known as “Venice of the North”, has 165 canals.
+The total length of these canals is 50km which is about 31 miles.
+The most prominent canals are Herengracht, Prinsengracht, Keizersgracht & Singel.
+There are 1281 bridges in Amsterdam.
+Magere Brug and Blauwbrug best-known bridges whilst Torensluis is the oldest.

 Why are there so many canals in Amsterdam?